brendan-js/guide/src/pages/python/for-loop-statements/index.md

 for i in range(10):
     print(i)
 ```
-Rather than being a function, range is actually an immutable sequence type.
+Rather than being a function, `range()` is actually an immutable sequence type.
-The output will contain results from lower bound i.e 0 to the upper bound i.e 10 but excluding 10.By default the lower bound or the starting index is set to zero.
+The output will contain results from lower bound i.e 0 to the upper bound i.e 10 but excluding 10.
+By default the lower bound or the starting index is set to zero.
 Output:

 ```